lucas-alves-souza/GA-python/README.md

-# Generic Algothim in python
+# Generic Algorithim with python